nvoevodin/tlc_data_hub_RShiny_app/README.md

 ## Check It Out

-- Try a demo of the app on [test][https://tlcanalytics.shinyapps.io/datahub/].
+- Try a demo of the app on [https://tlcanalytics.shinyapps.io/datahub/].

-## Hyper-Focused Conference Twitter
+## Overview

 This dashboard is designed to provide a clean, accessible, hyper-focused interface to explore and monitor tweets sent during a conference, event, or gathering (IRL or online).

-Currently, the dashboard includes the following tabs and features:
+Currently, the app includes the following dashboards:

 - &#x1F4C8; **Dashboard** <img src="man/tweet-dash-all.png" align="right" width="40%"  />